-As outlined in the Domestic and Family Violence Protection Act 2012 (appendix 1), unauthorised surveillance of a person is a form of domestic violence.
-Studies have indicated this can be assisted with technology including phones, computers, and social networking .
-Technology can create a sense of the perpetrator's presence and to isolate, punish and humiliate domestic violence victims.
+As outlined in the Domestic and Family Violence Protection Act 2012 (Appendix 1), unauthorised surveillance of a person is a form of domestic violence.
+Studies have indicated this can be assisted with technology including phones, computers, and social networking^{24,25}.
+Technology can create a sense of the perpetrator's presence and aims to isolate, punish and humiliate their victims.